-There are many activities that can impact your dog’s nose being wet or dry.
-When your dog is sleeping, it is likely going to have a dry nose, and that is completely normal.
+Many activities can impact your dog’s nose being wet or dry.
+When your dog is sleeping, it will likely have a dry nose, which is completely normal.
 Look for other signs to determine if your dog is sick or healthy.

 14. Small pets don’t require as much effort as large ones.

-Many parents surprise their young children with a small pet, such as guinea pigs or hamsters.
+Many parents surprise their young children with small pets like guinea pigs or hamsters.
 There is a misconception that these creatures are easier to care for, which makes them better suited for children.

 Under no circumstance should children be responsible for taking care of pets, even small ones.
 Small pets require just as much care and attention as large dogs.
-Guinea pigs, for example, need to have their cages clean daily, fed twice a day, nails trimmed regularly, and held respectfully.
+Guinea pigs, for example, need to have their cages cleaned daily, fed twice a day, their nails trimmed regularly and held respectfully.